-NQF agencies must also be aware that ECS

-Regulation 211 applies the Freedom of

-Information (Charges) Regulations 2019 to the

-NQF agencies in handling FOI requests under the

-FOI Act (Cth).
-Part 4 of the FOI Guidelines

-discusses the application of the Charges

-Regulations by agencies.
+NQF agencies must also be aware that regulation 211 of the ECS Regulations applies the Freedom of Information (Charges) Regulations 2019 (Cth) to the NQF agencies in handling FOI requests under the FOI Act.
+Part 4 of the Guidelines discusses the application of the Regulations by agencies.